Wi-Fi Direct In Windows 10

 Wi-Fi Direct, previously called Wi-Fi Peer-to-Peer, is a standard wireless connection that allows two devices to connect without the use of a Wi-Fi access point, router, or the internet as a mediator.
 It allows two devices to communicate files without the use of the internet or any other intermediary.

 Wi-Fi Direct is a simple way to find and connect to devices in your immediate neighborhood.
 There are two key reasons why it is chosen over Bluetooth.
 To begin with, when compared to Bluetooth, it has the ability to transfer or share large files.
 Second, as compared to Bluetooth, it is faster.
-As a result, utilizing Wi-Fi Direct, one can transfer or receive larger files in less time.
+As a result, by utilizing Wi-Fi Direct, one can transfer or receive larger files in less time.
 It’s also simple to set up.

 No one can deny that Bluetooth is useful, but with the rapid growth of Wi-Fi Direct technology, the day when it replaces Bluetooth does not appear to be far away.
 As a result, we can support Windows 10 Internet of Things Core devices via a USB Wi-Fi adaptor.